0xyassine/simplifier/README.md

 Added option to create undetectable payload (option 4 in the script)<br/>
 This option will use the `tvasion` script created by loadenmb , you can check it [here](https://github.com/loadenmb/tvasion)<br/>
 I just automated the `tvasion` script to make the work easier.<br/><br/>

-> WARNING : DON'T UPLOAD ANY SHELL TO VIRUSTOTAL !!

 --> python3 and metasploit framework are required.<br/>
 --> Please install metasploit and configure it before running the script ... <br/>

-apt install powershell<br/>
+apt install powershell
-apt install -y mono-mcs<br/>
+apt install -y mono-mcs
 apt install python3-pip<br/>
 pip3 install colorama<br/>
 pip3 install pyfiglet<br/>